CastraRegina/ars-est-in-v_rb0/README.md

 # ars-est-in-verbo
 ## Purpose
-- Collecting some ideas for an art project written in Python
+- Scientific research journey into the art of words by means of coding
-- Make some notes of the step-by-step process
+- Making notes of the step-by-step process
+- Collecting ideas

 ## Rules / Guidelines / Best Practices